nextflow-io/training/docs/basic_training/rnaseq_pipeline.md

             ...
         ```

         You can check the directive has been applied by viewing the script executed in the work directory.
-Look for the hexadecimal (e.g. `work/7f/f285b80022d9f61e82cd7f90436aa4/`), Then `cat` the `.command.sh` file.
+Look for the hexadecimal (e.g. `work/7f/f285b80022d9f61e82cd7f90436aa4/`), then `cat` the `.command.sh` file.

         ```bash
         cat work/7f/f285b80022d9f61e82cd7f90436aa4/.command.sh
         ```

-Nextflow will organizes the process work directory into a series of folders.
+Nextflow will organize the process work directory into a series of folders.
 The hexadecimal folder name is the process identifier.
 You can view the structure of these files using the `tree` command.

 For example, executing `tree work` should look something like this:

 ```console title="Output"
 work